RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 QM/MM on a protein
 ======================================

-How to do QM/MM calculations of a protein in ASH
+How to do QM/MM calculations of a protein in ASH in general.
-This tutorial is in progress...
+See also  :doc:`Metalloprotein-I` and :doc:`Metalloprotein-II` for tutorials on the rubredoxin and ferredoxin metalloproteins.

 .. image:: figures/fefeh2ase-nosolv.png
    :align: right